 Creatine Monohydrate is one of the most extensively researched and popular sports nutrition supplements in the market and it plays an important role in energy metabolism.
 It is a naturally occurring compound which can be found in the human muscle.
 In fact, 95 percent of it is found here.
 Creatine is made from the amino acids glycine, arginine, and methionine and it synthesised mainly in the liver but also in the kidneys and pancreas.

-If you want to know more, you can check out our blog post the power of creatine, what it is and who should use it.
+If you want to know more, you can check out our blog post what it is creatine and who should use it.

 What does Creatine Monohydrate do?